fullmetalfenix/headless-wordpress-skeleton/README.md

  `DirectoryIndex index.html index.php`

  Whats this do?
 It gives your new index.html precedent over index.php, like you would find on most web servers out in the wild.

-## Step Two:
-drop the 'react-stuff' folder into the current theme folder *

- *Why did I do it this way?
-Because then I can go into the wordpress dash and edit my application code in the theme editor.
-This is just to play around with for now so I like the option to do everything through the WP admin area

 ## Step Three